isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 #### General FAQs ####
 **a.
 What is an event contract?**

-* An “event contract” is a contract for the provision of a venue, accommodation, amenities, transport, entertainment, catering or other goods and services for an event, such as a business meeting, conference, wedding etc.
+* An “event contract” is a contract for the provision of a venue, accommodation, amenities, transport, entertainment, catering or other goods and services for an event, such as a business meeting, conference, wedding, etc.

   * E.g. contract with hotel for a wedding banquet, contract for photography services or make-up services for a wedding, contract for tickets to a concert or show or sporting event.